1999 Cleveland Browns season: Week 12: vs. Tennessee Titans

+With their second straight loss, the Browns would be eliminated from playoff contention at 2-10.

 Week 13: at San Diego Chargers

 The Browns faced the 4–7 Chargers in San Diego.
 The first quarter started low-key as both teams notched field goals, respectively from Phil Dawson (33 yards) and John Carney (44 yards).
 However, by the second quarter, San Diego dominated the rest of the game, with touchdowns from Kenny Bynum and Jermaine Fazande, leading the Chargers to victory.